Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 The future of business is composable.
-According to Gartner, more and more businesses build their organizations with modularity.
-Everything can be swapped, from product offerings no longer relevant to technologies that no longer fit your stack.
+According to Gartner, more and more businesses build their organizations using independent components that can be swapped as needed.
+Organizations are now embracing a composable enterprise architecture where flexibility is paramount.
+Everything—from product offerings that no longer fit market needs to technologies that have outlived their usefulness—can be replaced seamlessly.

 But what does composability mean for SaaS products?
-In this article, you’ll learn what composable architecture is and how this approach can help you scale your SaaS business quicker.
+In this article, you'll learn what composable architecture is and how this approach can help you scale your SaaS business quicker by leveraging composable infrastructure and composable technologies that work in harmony with your operational goals.

 It's not to be mistaken with The Composable Architecture (TCA), a well-known example of this approach, developed by Point-free.
 TCA is a framework for Swift – a programming language for Apple app development (iOS) – and comes with a library of tools to build modular, testable applications.